 Good starting item since it shares minions with your support, allowing you to build a gold lead even if nothing happens.
 Your support will also have his own gold generating item so they'll be swimming in the riches.
 It provides fair 2 player sustain.
 You could also start with a Long Sword, but after testing both starts, I prefer Relic Shield.
 Don't upgrade it, sell it later when you don't need it anymore.
 You goal when you only have this item is to farm and get your first two Long Swords as soon as possible.

-You need a pink in the bush closest to the enemy's tower at all times if you're going to push the lane.
+You need a Control Ward in the bush closest to the enemy's tower at all times if you're going to push the lane.
 This allows you to charge Q from that bush while knowing they 100% don't have any vision on you.
 It's also good to have if you're going to get dragon or baron.
-I buy on average 3 Vision Ward per game.
+I buy on average 3 Control Ward per game.
+Make sure to place it in the center of the bush otherwise it won't spot the wards at the edges of the bush.

 If you're leaving the base with an empty inventory slot and enough gold to buy at least one pot, buy some.
 You lose lane if you get poked and start to lose health.
 The sustain from Relic Shield is nice, but it's not enough if you're going to be fighting.
 The gold you spend on pots is never wasted.

 Core item.
-Since Sion is melee, he can't really kill towers easily.
-The active on this item allows you to take towers faster.
+Very easy to build early since it is very cheap.
 If you die, it gives you that extra movement speed boost to catch up to your targets when you combine it with your Death Surge ability.

 Duskblade of Draktharr

-Core item most of the time.
-Get this item as soon as they start building some armor, or if their top lane tank seems to get fed.
-If you don't get this, you'll have a really really hard time dealing any damage to them.
+Core item most of the time if their team has a strong healer.
 I've lost at least one game in which I can 100% blame the loss on not getting this item.
-Also note worthy, against a team that has healing, get an Executioner's Calling.
-You need to keep that Vladimir, Soraka, etc under control.
+Get an early Executioner's Calling in those games to keep the [ Vladimir, Soraka, Darius, etc] under control.

 Really good item, especially now that they removed the Crit from it and replaced it with attack speed and more CDR.
 Can be built as 3rd or 4th item usually.